 Why do businesses fail?

 So why do businesses fail?
 What makes one entrepreneur succeed while another experiences business failure?
 What makes the difference in saving a failing business?
-Peter Drucker, one of the greatest business minds of our time, maintained that it all starts with two key factors: innovation and marketing.
+Peter Drucker and Jay Abraham, among the greatest business minds of our time, maintain that it all starts with two key factors: innovation and marketing.